 Many friends or family members often feel guilty and blame themselves for the destructive behavior of the borderline person.
-You may question what you did to make the person so angry, think you did something to deserve the abuse, or feel responsible for any failure or relapse in treatment.
+You may question what you did to make the person so angry, think you somehow deserve the abuse, or feel responsible for any failure or relapse in treatment.
 But it’s important to remember that you’re not responsible for another person.
-The person with BPD is responsible for his or her own actions and behaviors.
+The person with BPD is responsible for their own actions and behaviors.

 The 3 C’s are:

 - I can’t cure it.